|1994 Chamoions' League with AC Milan|

 CM: Fernando Redondo (Argentina/Real Madrid)

 For nearly a decade, Emerson was a key player for Brazil.
 He was due to captain the 2002 side, but an injury right before the Finals kept him out of the tournament.
-He went to the WC Finals in 1998 and 2006.
-He played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.
+Brazil went on to win the tournament.
+He went to the World Cup Finals in 1998 and 2006.
+At his club level, he played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.

-Rijkaard was one of Holland's most important player.
+Frank Rijkaard was one of Netherlands' most important player.
 Capped 73 times.
-He won the 1988 European Championship.
-He spent 5 seasons with AC Milan where he won two European Cup with them.
+He won the 1988 European Championship in West Germany.
+He notably played for Ajax and AC Milan.
+He spent 5 seasons with AC Milan when Milan was considered the greatest club team in the world.
+He won two European Cup with them.
 In 1995, he led a young Ajax team to their famous Champions' League victory.
 That team is also considered one of the greatest club sides ever.

 RW: Roberto Donadoni (Italy/AC Milan)